canmod/macpan-workshop/companion-materials.md

 ### Likelihood and Prior Distribution Assumptions

-You are free to declare any value in the model to be a trajectory or parameter.
-Trajectories are compared with observed data to produce a likelihood component (e.g., case reports are distributed with a negative binomial distribution with dispersion parameter `1`) and parameters are used to produce a component of the prior distribution (e.g., the transmission rate is log normally distributed with mean `0.2` and standard deviation `1`).
-Available distributional assumptions and settings are described [here](https://canmod.github.io/macpan2/articles/likelihood_prior_specs), but inspecting the examples linked to in the previous FAQ will be more useful for figuring out how to use this functionality.
+You can declare any value in the model to be a *trajectory* or a *parameter*.
+Trajectories are compared with observed data to produce a likelihood component (e.g., case reports are distributed with a negative binomial distribution with dispersion parameter `1`) and parameters are used to produce a component of the prior distribution (e.g., the transmission rate is log normally distributed with mean `0.2` and standard deviation `1`). <BMB>still confused by the emphasis on priors;
+aren't parameters also relevant for straight MLE problems, i.e. no priors?</BMB> Available distributional assumptions and settings are described [here](https://canmod.github.io/macpan2/articles/likelihood_prior_specs), but inspecting the examples linked to in the previous FAQ will be more useful for figuring out how to use this functionality.

-### Can I hack `macpan2` to use MCMC esimation?
+### Can I use MCMC estimation with `macpan2`?

+<BMB>Might want a little more description/context here ...?</BMB>
 [Yes](https://canmod.github.io/macpan2/articles/calibration_advanced.html#hamiltonian-mc).

 ### Calibrating Time-Varying Parameters